 - Organ failure

-Face-to-face counseling can be intimidating, time consuming, and expensive, so if you haven’t sought out professional treatment for any of those reasons – find an online therapist for help with eating disorders immediately, so you can get the help you need and begin recovery and a more healthy lifestyle.
+Face-to-face counseling can be intimidating, time-consuming, and expensive, so if you haven't sought out professional treatment for any of those reasons - find an online therapist for help with eating disorders immediately, so you can get the help you need and begin recovery and a more healthy lifestyle.

-Like anorexia, bulimia nervosa is characterized with a preoccupation of body image and weight.
+Like anorexia, bulimia nervosa is characterized with a preoccupation with body image and weight.
 The main difference, however, lies in the fact that those suffering from bulimia regularly experience episodes of binge eating, followed by purging.

-Purging serves to compensate for the excessive caloric intake consumed, and can be performed through self-induced vomiting, use of laxatives or enemas, excessive exercise, or starvation.
+Purging serves to compensate for the excessive caloric intake consumed and can be performed through self-induced vomiting, use of laxatives or enemas, excessive exercise, or starvation.

-Usually, people suffering from bulimia seem to maintain a normal body weight.
-In fact, it’s not unheard of for a person to be slightly overweight and bulimic.
-Despite this, there is still an underlying fear of gaining weight, and a great desperation to lose the weight they have.
+Usually, people suffering from bulimia seem to maintain normal body weight.
+In fact, it's not unheard of for a person to be slightly overweight and bulimic.
+Despite this, there is still an underlying fear of gaining weight, and great desperation to lose the weight they have.